VIVA HERMOSA

 Citizen - Sponsored Site

-Some people claim that the downtown bar scene brings a substantial net income to City government coffers, and that without it, the City could not balance its budget.
+Question: Some people claim that the bar Industry brings a substantial net income to City Hall coffers, and that without it, the City could not balance its budget.
 Is that correct?

-Answer: No. The downtown bar scene operates with a subsidy from the rest of town, necessary due to the bar scene's heavy demand for police and other City services.
-Much of the money to provide the subsidy comes from the phenomenal recent increases in citywide property tax revenue - up 34% in one year!
+Answer: No. The bar Industry operates with a subsidy from the rest of town, necessary due to the Industry's heavy demand for police and other City services.
+Much of the money to provide the subsidy came from historical increases in citywide property tax revenue - mostly from the residential sector - up as much as 19% in one previous year (2007).

 Costs